imamchishty/savannah/README.md

 # Savannah : Service Versioning And History

+Microservices don't exist without other services.
+Sooner or later you'll end up with lots services all interacting with each other.
+Keeping tabs on them isn't something that you usually think of when you get started.
+But eventually you'll need to.
+Which version of Service A is running in qa right now?
+What about Service A in production?
+Does Service B 1.0 work with Service A in qa?
+Can I see the historical view and the service dependencies?
+This is where Savannah comes in!

 Savannah keeps track of all API, build versions for services.

+## How?
+Savannah is a rest API and keeps its records in a persistence layer (your choice).
+As it supports multiple environments/profile you don't need to have an instance of Savannah for each target, e.g. QA, Prod.

+One simple way to notify Savannah of new versions of a service could be via the `@SavannahClient` annotation or via your CI pipeline (when you deploy your app you call the Savannah API).

 ## API
 Rest API